 You all did a great job with this discussion.
-We know the importance of implementing the agreement with consistency, communicating to other parties about the agreement, and documenting the agreement.
+We know the importance of implementing the agreement by being consistent, communicating it to other parties, and documenting it.
 The next section in the brochure focuses on the need to continue to communicate.
 Continuing to communicate about the agreement is a way to monitor any progress in carrying out the agreement.
 It's also another way to show the patient that you are committed to the actions that you agreed upon.
-We'll talk about this at the next training.
+We'll talk about this during the next training session.
 Before we wrap up today, do any of you have any questions or concerns about our discussion and the points we raised?